 At Carolinas HealthCare System’s Transplant Center, specially trained surgeons and other healthcare professionals work together on organ-specific transplant teams, meaning your transplant is handled by experts in the field of kidney or pancreas transplant.

-The transplant team is made up of:
+The pancreas and kidney transplant program team is made up of:

 Carolinas Medical Center has been a leading center for kidney transplantation since 1970, when the first kidney transplant was performed.
-Our program has continued to grow steadily, performing almost 3,000 pediatric and adult kidney transplants to date.
+Our kidney transplant program has continued to grow steadily, performing almost 3,000 pediatric and adult kidney transplants to date.

 Transplant Support Group

 Time: 6:30 p.m. - 8 p.m.